akhsiM/akhsim.github.io/_posts/2024-01-05-Addiction.md

 Isn't it a bit cool how something as negatively sounding as "addiction", when explored thoughtfully, can also be leveraged to build wealth, and to improve personal fitness?

 The question now is how.
-How does one gets aboard the PFL train, that doesn't stop.
+How does one gets aboard the PFL train, that can be quite difficult to stop.
 That's for another day.
-As a person with self-diagnosed ADHD, I do have a bit of personal experience with addiction 🙂, and a lot of what I learned from that is applicable in the topic of how to "enter" the loop.
+As a person with self-diagnosed ADHD, I do have a bit of personal experience with addiction 🙂, and a lot of what I learned from that is applicable in the topic of how to "enter" this cool loop we are talking about.
 But also as a person with self-diagnosed ADHD, I am also incredibly lazy.
 So I will stop writing right this very moment.
+See you another day.